-Local search marketing, often called Local SEO (search engine optimization), is a type of online/digital marketing that businesses engage in to reach local markets by showing up in the local results when their target customers go online and search for things.
+Local search marketing, often called Local SEO (local search engine optimization), is a type of digital marketing service that businesses engage in to reach local markets by showing up in the local results when their target customers go online and search for things.

-There are several types of businesses that can take advantage of this channel to reach their audience.
+There are several types of businesses that can take advantage of a local SEO strategy to reach their audience.

-- Businesses that don’t have a physical location in the traditional sense (e.g. if you run your business out of your home office) but still serve a local market.
+- Businesses that don’t have a physical location in the traditional sense but still serve a local market.

-- Businesses that have franchises or chains that exist in many local markets (we call these types of businesses multi location businesses).
+- Businesses that have franchises or chains that exist in many local markets (multi-location businesses).

-Search engines like Google, Bing, and Yahoo provide a bulk of web traffic to websites across the globe.
+Search engines like Google, Bing, and Yahoo provide a bulk of the traffic to websites across the globe.
 Optimizing for them is something you can definitely do with the right strategies.

-If you’re skeptical about the value SEO in general (many business owners are) then you may be one of the few people who do not use Google to find things online — otherwise you’re completing ignoring how people, including yourself, find information and businesses these days.
+If you’re skeptical about the value of SEO in general (many business owners are) then you may be one of the few people who do not use Google to find things online – else you’re completely ignoring how people, including yourself, find information and businesses these days.

 There are multiple search engines you can optimize for but let’s be honest, Google owns over 90% of the market so when we’re talking about local SEO we’re primarily talking about optimizing for Google.

 Get a 22 point audit of your Google My Business listings by the experts at Ardent Growth outlining what’s good, what’s not, and guidance on how to fix it.

 Your Google My Business listing is one of the most critical elements for local SEO.
 If your business doesn’t have a listing in Google’s directory then you won’t show up in the local search results (also called the “map pack” or “local pack”) or on Google Maps whenever people do a Google search for your business or the types of services you provide.